cerebral/overmind/packages/overmind-website/api/overmind.md

 ## options.devtools
-By default the application connects to the devtools on **localhost:3031**, but you can change this in case you need to use an IP address ot the devtools has configured with a different port.
+If you develop your app on localhost the application connects to the devtools on **localhost:3031**.
+You can change this in case you need to use an IP address, the devtools is configured with a different port or you want to connect to localhost (with default port) even though the app is not on localhost.

 ```marksy
 h(Example, { name: "api/app_options_devtools" })